 A construction blueprint, or construction plan or drawing, is a two-dimensional drawing that contains all of the project details.
 Pretty straightforward, yeah?
-They are needed to request permits, determine the schedule, and of course do the construction itself.
-Blueprints play a vital role in a commercial building.
+They are needed to request permits, determine the schedule, and of course, do the construction itself.
+Blueprints play a vital role in commercial construction projects.

-They give the crew a feel for what they’re actually building, they ensure the essentials are incorporated into the build, and they help in determining the overall costs.
-Every tradesman, subcontractor, and contractor will need to have an understanding of blueprints before starting a career in commercial construction.
-Ultimately, blueprints are the first line of defense in starting any commercial building project.
+Blueprints give the crew a feel for what they’re actually building, they ensure the essentials are incorporated into the build, and they help in determining the overall costs.
+Every tradesman, subcontractor, and contractor will need to have an understanding of blueprints before starting a career in the commercial construction industry.
+Ultimately, blueprint drawings show how the building will be constructed and is the first line of defense in starting any commercial building project.

 Importance Of Blueprints In Commercial Construction